 Ever since I got back from Tucson a few months ago, I've

-been anxious to make wired lacy flowers using WireLace and my new FunJig from
+been looking forward to making wired lacy flowers using WireLace and my new FunJig from

 AlaCarte Clasps.
 The instructions are clear and easy, plus I had a wonderful